-Applicants for the two-year program beginning fall term must: (1) have application and transcripts on file by a specified date (contact the Admissions Office for date); (2) supply to the Admissions Office transcripts from all colleges and universities attended and proof of high school graduation or GED; (3) complete the National League for Nursing Pre-Nursing and Guidance Examination (dates for administration of this exam are available through the Student Assessment Center--test scores are valid for five years); (4) complete the Placement Test; (5) if accepted, have a complete physical exam.
+ASSOCIATE DEGREE NURSING.
+Applicants for the two-year program begining fall term must: (1) have application and transcripts on file by a specified date (contact the Admissions Office for date); (2) supply to the Admissions Office transcripts from all colleges and universities attended and proof of high school graduation or GED; have a GED; (3) complete the National League for Nursing Pre-Nursing and Guidance Examination (dates for administration of this exam are available through the Student Assessment Center); (4) complete the Comparative Guidance and Placement Exam; (5) have the total file reviewed by the admission committee; (6) be available for an admission interview; (7) if accepted, have a complete physical exam.
 Also, a negative tuberculin skin test or chest X-ray is required.
 ADN applicants will be notified of the disposition of their applications by June 15.